How to Help Someone Through a Relapse

 Sometimes, when someone is headed for a relapse, they can withdrawal completely into isolation.
 Addiction, unfortunately, thrives in isolation.

 You’ve researched before “how to help someone avoid a relapse,” but you’re not sure that they are still on track with their recovery in the first place.

-You now feel lost, hopeless and not sure how this could happen.
-You thought the words, “I think he or she relapsed” would never come to mind.
+You might have thought the words “relapse” would never come to mind.
 You don’t understand, they were doing so well, or at least you thought they were.